keithrbennett/rika/README.md

 A JRuby wrapper for Apache Tika to extract text and metadata from various file formats.

+More information about Apache Tika can be found here: http://tika.apache.org/

 ## Installation

 Add this line to your application's Gemfile: